AT&T Mobility: Services

 AT&T also allows existing customers to stay on legacy right plans; however, reserves the right to terminate or require a plan change per its terms of service.

 Within AT&T's 21-state landline footprint, other AT&T services are offered at the AT&T retail stores, including signing up for home phone, internet, and U-verse.
 AT&T stores outside of its footprint offer wireless services.
-All AT&T company-owned stores nationwide sell DirecTV.
+AT&T also provides free-email services to its customers.